kshaffer/courses/theory4.md

 - A web-enabled device that can be brought to each class meeting (laptop, tablet, smartphone, web-friendly eReader, iPod Touch, etc.).
 - An account for [Spotify](http://www.spotify.com) (a free account should be sufficient for this course).
 - A free Google account *using your CU Identikey*.
+- Membership in the class [Google Plus community](https://plus.google.com/u/1/communities/118350994807708327963) (where all announcements, assignments, deadlines, etc. will be posted).
 - A semester account for [Learning Catalytics](http://www.learningcatalytics.com).

 All other required class materials will be posted or linked to on the course Google Plus site.